 The narrator of The Sun Also Rises.
 At the start of the novel, he is an expatriate working as a journalist in Paris.
-He served in World War I, in which he suffered an… (read full character analysis)
+He served in World War I, in which he suffered an… read analysis of Jake Barnes

 An ex-boxer from Princeton and a writer.
 He is the only one of the male characters who is not a veteran of the war.
-He is divorced, and at the beginning of the novel is… (read full character analysis)
+He is divorced, and at the beginning of the novel is… read analysis of Robert Cohn

 A British, charismatic, and independent woman with a drinking problem.
-She is the love of Jake's life and she loves him too, but she (and Jake) both see his impotence as an impossible obstacle… (read full character analysis)
+She is the love of Jake's life and she loves him too, but she (and Jake) both see his impotence as an impossible obstacle… read analysis of Lady Brett Ashley

 Jake's buddy from the war.
-A writer who moved back to America after the war, he is a joker, using humor to hide from and disguise the horrors of his experiences of the war… (read full character analysis)
+A writer who moved back to America after the war, he is a joker, using humor to hide from and disguise the horrors of his experiences of the war… read analysis of Bill Gorton

 Cohn's girlfriend at the start of the novel.
 She is a social climber who uses Cohn for his money but becomes possessive and wants to marry him when she realizes she is losing her good looks.
 Cohn eventually leaves her.